-In this blog, we will be going through each of the stages in details
+In this blog, we will be going through each of the stages in detail

 Discovering the subdomains on a given domain

-Multiple free and open-source tools are available to discover subdomains on a given domain.
+Multiple free and open-source tools are available to discover subdomains on a given domain and help protect against subdomain hijacking.
 Two of the most common subdomain discovery tools are Sublist3r and Findomain.
-Both are easy to use open-source intelligence to gather subdomains.
-Once you enter a domain into one of these tools, they search on multiple sources including VirusTotal, Threatcrowd, Google, Yahoo and DNSDumpster.
+Both are easy-to-use open-source intelligence to gather subdomains.
+Once you enter a domain into one of these tools, they search on multiple sources, including VirusTotal, Threatcrowd, Google, Yahoo, and DNSDumpster.

 Findomain can also be run via a terminal.
-For mac users, you can install it using 'brew install findomain'.
+Mac users can install it using ‘brew install findomain’.
 Here is a sample run for yahoo[.]com.
 It discovered over 113,055 subdomains in 15 seconds.

-One, you have a list of these subdomains, it's easy to find which of these are at risk.
-We can determine if a given subdomain is a threat for hijacking by a simple regex matching on the content of the webpage.
+One, you have a list of these subdomains; it’s easy to find which are at risk of subdomain hijacking.
+We can determine if a given subdomain is a threat for hijacking by a simple regex matching on the webpage’s content.